codeandwork/courses/courses/prep/flaskTutorial1.md

 ## Exercise 1.2

-* Then, write a Python program (form.py) that validates the form that customers fill and a Python program (views.py) with a function new that opens the new.html page.
+* Then, write a Python program (form.py) for the form that customers fill and a Python program (views.py) with a function new that opens the new.html page.

 ## Exercise 1.3